-One of the questions I get all the time is, which wire gauges should I buy first?
-When you’re first learning to make wire jewelry, your wire is probably your biggest investment.
+One of the questions I hear all the time is, which wire gauges should I buy first?
+When you’re first learning to make wire jewelry, wire is probably your biggest investment.
 This is especially true if you want to work with precious metals.
 So, I totally understand where

 Unfortunately, there’s not a simple answer to that question.
 I could rattle off a handful of wire gauges that I use most frequently, but that’s the answer that works best for me.
 The answer that works best for you ultimately depends on what kind of wirework you want to do.